Otago Peninsula: Growth of modern settlement

 In the 1880s, following fears of a Russian invasion, Taiaroa Head was extensively fortified.
 An Armstrong Disappearing gun was installed in 1886.
 Ferries linked the peninsula's harbour coast with the city and Port Chalmers.

 Despite the erosion-prone clay soils and steep slopes, by 1900, 90% of the approximately 200 farmers on the peninsula were engaged in dairying.
 This led to New Zealand's first dairy co-operative, being established at Springfield on the Highcliff Road in 1871.
 Once the Taieri and Peninsula Milk Supply Company was established in 1884, most dairy farmers became members, though for a brief period in the late 1880s, milk was shipped across the harbour from Portobello for processing at Sawyers Bay at by Roseville Dairy Company.
 Between 1891 and 1896, farmers also had the option of supplying the New Zealand Dairy Supply Company, which also operated in the area.
-The Taieri and Peninsula Milk Supply Company opened a creamery at Sandymount in 1893, and by 1897, there were additional ones at Granton, Papanui Inlet, and Otakou.
+The Taieri and Peninsula Milk Supply Company opened a creamery at Sandymount in 1893, and by 1897, additional ones operated at Granton, Papanui Inlet, and Ōtākou.
 Another opened at Highcliff in 1903.
 The resulting product was shipped to Dunedin, where it was made into butter.
 By this time, the peninsula was also supplying the majority of Dunedin's potatoes with approximately 70 farmers around Highcliff and Sandymount engaged in their production.
-In addition, there were a number of Chinese-dominated market gardens at Andersons Bay and a smaller number at Portobello (from 1881 onwards) growing a wide range of produce.
+In addition, many Chinese-owned market gardens at Andersons Bay and a smaller number at Portobello (from 1881 onwards) grew a wide range of produce.

 The first telephone was installed in Andersons Bay in 1885.

 Land clearance continued at pace and by 1915 only 938 acre of bush remained.
 In 1888, a universally unpopular toll on the low road to Portobello was introduced by the Portobello Road Board to offset its maintenance and development costs.
 The toll gate was located near Macandrew Bay.
 During the 1890s, the Portobello Road became popular with cyclists, who lobbied the Road Board to reduce the toll.
 Cyclists were being charged 5 shillings for the round trip, which had been reduced by 1896 to sixpence on Sundays and reduced further to 1903 to sixpence return and then to threepence in 1904.
 In 1908, the toll was removed.
-In 1907, the first automobile was sighted on the road, but a bylaw was introduced to ban them until a local referendum held in 1913 overturned it.
-These actions improved accessibility and reduced the cost of accessing the peninsula, which impacted on the ferries.
+In 1907, the first automobile was seen on the road, but a bylaw was introduced to ban them until a local referendum held in 1913 overturned it.
+These actions improved accessibility and reduced the cost of accessing the peninsula, which impacted the ferries.